cloudify-cosmo/docs.getcloudify.org/content/about/introduction/evaluating-cloudify.md

 ## Deploying a Simple 'Hello World' Web Server

 This procedure enables you to deploy a simple ‘Hello World’ Web server.
 You must have Cloudify CLI installed in order to run this evaluation process.
-For more information about installation, [click here]({{< relref "install_maintain/installation/installing-cli/" >}}).

 Now that you have installed Cloudify CLI, it is time to get a glimpse of what it can do.
 In this procedure you: